vursen/FloatSidebar.js/README.md

 Type: `Element`<br/>
 Required

-Sidebar element
+The sidebar element

 #### relative

 Type: `Element`<br/>
 Required

-Sidebar relative element, e.g. main content
+The sidebar relative element, e.g. a main content

 #### viewport

 Type: `Element`<br/>
 Defaults: `window`

-Viewport element
+The viewport element

 #### sidebarInner

 Type: `Element`<br/>
 Defaults: `first element child of sidebar element`

-Sidebar inner element
+The sidebar inner element

 #### topSpacing

 Type: `Integer`<br/>
 Defaults: `0`

-Viewport top spacing when sidebar fixed
+The space from the top of the viewport.
+It is used when the sidebar is fixed.

 #### bottomSpacing

 Type: `Integer`<br/>
 Defaults: `0`

-Viewport bottom spacing when sidebar fixed
+The space from the bottom of the viewport.
+It is used when the sidebar is fixed.

 ## Instance API

 #### forceUpdate()

-Force recalculate and update sidebar position
+Recalculates all the dimensions and finally updates the position of the sidebar.

 #### destroy()

-Destroy plugin (doesn't delete DOM elements)
+Deactivates listeners.

 ## License